PaNOSC-ViNYL/ase/doc/faq.rst

 * disable pausing between the images

-* set a rotation (choose :menuselection:`View --> Rotate ...` in ag to select
+* set a rotation (choose :menuselection:`View --> Rotate ...` in ase-gui to
-  the best rotation angles)
+  select the best rotation angles)

 Try: